-There were no changes in our internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act, during the three months ended September 30, 2015 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+On December 30, 2015, the Company and Douglas Beck, our Chief Financial Officer, mutually agreed to terminate Mr. Beck's employment without cause effective as of December 30, 2015.
+On December 31, 2015, we named Kulendiran Purushothaman as our Principal Financial Officer.
+Mr. Purushothaman currently serves as the Company's Vice President of Finance.
+There were no other changes in our internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act, during the three months ended December 31, 2015 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.